Quick Guide to Ibiza

 Ibiza is a small island and part of the Balearic Islands, which belong to Spain and lie in the Mediterranean Sea off the country's east coast.
 What it lacks in size it certainly makes up for in holiday appeal - with legendary nightlife, wonderful beaches and lovely towns.
-There are plenty of cheap holidays in Ibiza available throughout the summer months so make 2014 or 2015 your year to join the party and soak up the sunshine!
+There are plenty of cheap Ibiza holidays available throughout the summer months so make 2017 or 2018 your year to join the party and soak up the sunshine!

 Booking a holiday in Ibiza needn't be all about partying in super clubs and being surrounded by beautiful people, or drunken teenagers, because aside from the main towns of Ibiza Town and San Antonio, the 'White Isle' is also a great place for family holidays with plenty of quiet beaches in the north of the island as well as a beautiful interior.

 There are plenty of resorts to choose from when it comes to a holiday in Ibiza, with those in the south generally more geared towards the party crowd, and those in the north of the island more about relaxed family fun and enjoying the natural beauty and beaches.
 This is reflected in the hotel choices too, with more cheap hotels close to the clubs, and fewer in the north.
 Of course, if you're after a luxury holiday with plenty of after dark dancing and drinking, that is perfectly possible too with a wide choice of five-star hotels!
 Why not seek out a last-minute bargain and join the fun?